-- Environmental science uses a holistic approach to realize the interconnected aspects of environmental problems and apply solutions. - Human-environmental interactions evolve via five basic stages: gathering and hunting, agriculture and conservationism, industry and environmentalism, transition and sustainability, and the postindustrial stage. - We are in the transition phase, which has produced the sustainability movement. - The sustainability movement - Focuses on reducing societal consumption of resources. - Seeks to solve holistically the structural social causes of environmental problems such as poverty. - Relies on grassroots activism. - The postindustrial stage will likely witness either sustainability or catastrophic overshoot of human civilization.
+- Environmental science uses a holistic approach to realize the interconnected aspects of environmental problems and apply solutions. - Human-environmental interactions evolve through five basic stages: gathering and hunting, agriculture and conservationism, industry and environmentalism, transition and sustainability, and the postindustrial stage. - We are in the transition phase, which has produced the sustainability movement. - The sustainability movement - focuses on reducing societal consumption of resources. - seeks to solve holistically the structural social causes of environmental problems such as poverty. - relies on grassroots activism.

-- We often think of the public and private sectors when it comes to resource control and extraction.
-It is important to remember that the civic sector also influences management of common pool resources (air, water, land, and other natural resources). - Environmental impact, the alteration of the natural environment by human activity, involves either resource depletion or pollution. - Impact is promoted by population and consumption: $I = P \times C$. - The world's population continues to increase by about 77 million people per year. - Resource-intensive industrial technology and consumption have increased exponentially. - Impact is often measured as throughput, the movement of materials and energy through society.
+- The postindustrial stage will likely witness either sustainability or catastrophic overshoot of human civilization. - Environmental impact, the alteration of the natural environment by human activity, involves either resource depletion or pollution. - Impact is promoted by population and consumption: $I = P \times C$. - The world's population continues to increase by about 77 million people a year. - Traditionally, resource-intensive industrial technology and consumption have increased exponentially. - Impact is often measured as throughput-the movement of materials and energy through society.